5 Days Helambu Trek

 Table of Contents

-The routes are still not as crowded as other Trekking Routes in this region, such as the Langtang Valley Trek, Gosaikunda Lake Trek, etc. Some attractions on the way are waterfalls, forests with various species of flora and fauna, bamboo trees, terrace farming, etc.
+The routes in this region, such as the Langtang Valley Trek and the Gosaikunda Lake Trek, are still not as crowded as other trekking routes.
+Some attractions on the way include waterfalls, forests with various species of flora and fauna, bamboo trees, and terrace farming.

-You also get a spectacular view of Different mountain ranges such as Lantang, Ganesh Himal, and many more.
-Along the way, you will visit some stupas, monasteries, Hindu temples, mani walls, etc.
+You will also get a spectacular view of the Different mountain ranges, such as Lantang and Ganesh Himal.
+Along the way, you will visit stupas, monasteries, Hindu temples, mani walls, and more.

-This Trek has numerous starting points, i.e., Nagarkot, Kakani, and Sankhu.
-However, the most common point is Sundarijal, which is far from Kathmandu.
+This trek has numerous starting points, including Nagarkot, Kakani, and Sankhu.
+However, the most common is Sundarijal, which is far from Kathmandu.

-You will begin your journey from Sundarijal and reach Thadepati, the highest point of this Trek.
-Then head towards Timbu and drive back to Kathmandu.
-You will be walking at a lower altitude on this Trek.
+You will begin your journey from Sundarijal and reach Thadepati, the highest point of this trek.
+Then, head towards Timbu and drive back to Kathmandu.
+On this trek, you will walk at a lower altitude.

 Related trips: